QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

     R₀_n_vals = range(1.6, 3.0, length = 6)
     sols = [solve(ODEProblem(F, x_0, tspan, p_gen(R₀_n = R₀_n)), Tsit5(), saveat=0.5) for R₀_n in R₀_n_vals];

 Here we chose ``saveat=0.5`` to get solutions that were evenly spaced at timepoints ``0.5``.

-Note that changing the saved points does not change the internal steps of the solvers since it uses an interpolation to generate the output points.
+Changing the saved points does not change the adaptive time-stepping of the solvers.

 Let's plot current cases as a fraction of the population.